 Research your Investments.

-If you’re worried you can’t follow through with this step, skip it and invest with Acorns.
-However, if you want to learn how to make your own investment decisions through trial and error, this step is critical.
+Worried you can’t follow through with this step?
+Skip it and invest with Acorns.
+(Or see tip #4 for another smart option) However, if you want to learn how to make your own investment decisions through trial and error, this step is critical.

-To learn what stocks to invest in, you’ll want to stay up to date on business news and stock market trends.
+To learn what stocks to invest in, stay up to date on business news and stock market trends.
 Reading our weekly news summary would be a start, but you’re going to want to gather more information, more frequently.

 I strongly recommend subscribing to the Morning Brew, a free, daily business newsletter.
 Right now.
 Do it yet?

-I’ve read the Morning Brew every day for almost a year now, and I’ve learned lots about investing and the business world because of it.
+I’ve read the Morning Brew every day for almost a year now.
+It has taught me a boatload about the business and investing world.

 If you must have another option, subscribing to the Wall Street Journal comes with access to some of the best business news you can get, and comes with an email newsletter as well.
 It also costs $38.99 per month.
 Just so you know though, the compilers of the (free) Morning Brew read the WSJ for you.